koajs/koa/docs/migration.md

 ## v1.x support

-The v1.x branch is still supported and may also receive feature updates.
+The v1.x branch is still supported but should not receive feature updates.
 Except for this migration guide, documentation will target the latest version.

 ## Help out